 Volunteers can expect to learn more about LB women's issues, meet LB women, have fun, and get that good feeling of having put something back into the community.
 We are looking for volunteers who have good communications skills, are able to approach and talk to people about sensitive subjects, and have a good understanding of lesbian and bisexual women's culture.

 Do you have what it takes to be a hero?
 Think you'd look good in a pink hi-vis jacket?

-Village Angels volunteers go out into Manchester's Gay Village every Friday and Saturday night to support the community and make sure you all have a great time and stay safe on your nights out.
+Village Angels volunteers go out into Manchester's Gay Village every Friday and Saturday night to support the community and make sure everyone can have a great time and stay safe on their nights out.
 Volunteers provide advice, support, signposting to services, help to vulnerable people, and basic first aid when needed.

 Through this role volunteers can gain team working skills, experience speaking to members of the public, and skills in providing help and support.
 We are looking for volunteers who are confident, resilient, calm in challenging situations, and have a good understanding of LGBT communities.Village Angels training will be provided.

 Do you feel passionate about LGBT people having equality of access to health services?
 Do you think you could help us to develop targeted awareness campaigns on health inequality issues affecting the LGBT community?

 Volunteers will be working with NHS organisations to better address LBGT health needs by liaising with local Healthwatch organisations, Patient Advice & Liaison Groups, and Clinical Commissioning Groups.

 Volunteers in this role can expect to increase their knowledge of health services, learn how to engage with their local networks to get their voices heard, and increase their confidence in public speaking.
 We are ideally looking for volunteers with a good general understanding of health issues which affect LBGT people, and a good level of confidence in speaking to health professionals.
 We are currently developing accredited training to accompany this role.